B2B PUBLIC RELATIONS: HOW DO I GET MEDIA EXPOSURE FOR MY COMPANY?

 However, there is one major problem that I want to address.
 If you were to create a chart of an executive creating a critical mass of media coverage in a very short amount of time, their content has to back up their PR.
 It can’t just be that you’ve gotten featured in 20 places but you’re not publishing content to support the subject matter expertise behind that, or else it looks like the PR firm did all this great work, but where is the content to back it up?
 This is what I call strategic PR.

-Most PR professionals don’t get involved in this component of it, because their job is to get the client hits.
+Most PR professionals don’t get involved in this component of it, because their job is to get the client media placements and coverage.
 They get the hits and they think their job is done.
 I disagree.
-I think it’s not.
 You need to guide a client with a holistic PR approach to what is best for their entire business.
 Because if you get a bunch of press placements in all of these media outlets in a really short amount of time, that can almost damage your credibility, because suddenly you came out of the woodwork.
 “Where did this person come from?” is what people start to wonder, and if you’re not putting out content on a business blog to back that up, it can negatively impact your PR campaign.
 You need to do all of this in a very integrated fashion.